 Understanding your market

-Understanding your market - both your customers and your competitors – is essential if you’re going to build a successful business.
-Finding out what your customers really want will help you improve your product and service to meet their needs.
+Understanding your market - both your customers and your competitors – is essential if you're going to build a successful business.
+Finding out what your customers really want will help you improve your products and services to meet their needs.
 And by discovering how your competitors work, you can find ways to improve on their service to give your business an advantage.

 Carrying out market research will:

-- Help improve your marketing and selling points.
+- Help improve your marketing, selling points and create effective advertising

 - Inform your business plan.